Transgender genocide: United States

+U.S. state laws that ban gender-affirming care for transgender people as of June 2025:

 Sue E. Spivey and Christine Robinson have argued that the ex-gay movement, which encourages transgender as well as other LGBTQ people to renounce their identities, advocates social death and therefore could meet some legal definitions of genocide.
 Spivey and Robinson argued that "by waging a culture war using hate propaganda and misusing scientific research to gain public legitimacy, the movement seeks to deploy state powers and the medical profession to perpetrate genocidal acts on its behalf."

-Transgender journalist Emily St. James has described some US laws as meeting criteria mentioned in the United Nations definition of genocide, including laws banning gender-affirming care ("causing serious bodily or mental harm to members of the group; deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part"), and those allowing child protective services to pursue child abuse claims against the parents of children receiving gender-affirming care and remove said children ("forcibly transferring children of the group to another group").
+Transgender journalist Emily St. James has described some U.S. laws as meeting criteria mentioned in the United Nations definition of genocide, including laws banning gender-affirming care ("causing serious bodily or mental harm to members of the group; deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part"), and those allowing child protective services to pursue child abuse claims against the parents of children receiving gender-affirming care and remove said children ("forcibly transferring children of the group to another group").
 From 2020 to 2024, over 250 bills were introduced in state legislatures that sought to either limit or ban gender-affirming care for transgender people, with 26 states passing bills by 2025, and bills being introduced at the federal level from 2023 seeking the same goals.
 Further bills have been introduced restricting transgender people's ability to exist openly in society, with 15 states banning transgender people from sex-segregated spaces.
-These laws have led to transgender people becoming "internally displaced" as they flee "genocidal politics".
+These laws have led to transgender people becoming "internally displaced" as they flee "genocidal politics" in states like Florida, Missouri, and Texas.

-Transgender healthcare bans in the US have been condemned by medical organizations.
+Transgender healthcare bans in the U.S. have been condemned by medical organizations.
 A report published by Yale School of Medicine in response to bans on gender-affirming care in Alabama and Texas argued that the bans were no more ethical than a prohibition on healthcare for any other life-threatening medical condition.
 The president of World Professional Association of Transgender Health wrote an opinion article in the New York Times stating her view that these laws constituted an effort to "rid the world of transgender people."
 Similar sentiments were expressed in a WPATH public communique: "Anti-transgender health care legislation is not about protections for children but about eliminating transgender persons on a micro and macro scale."
-L. June Bloch argues that such bills and laws that "will lead to a statistically predictable increase in suicidality among" transgender people meets the criteria of "inflicting conditions calculated to bring about the destruction of a group" in the Genocide Convention, with district judge Robert L. Hinkle agreeing with expert testimony that such bans cause "needless suffering" and will lead to increase in the "risk of suicide".
+L. June Bloch argues that such bills and laws that "will lead to a statistically predictable increase in suicidality among" transgender people meet the criteria of "inflicting conditions calculated to bring about the destruction of a group" in the Genocide Convention, with district judge Robert L. Hinkle agreeing with expert testimony that these bans cause "needless suffering" and will lead to increase in the "risk of suicide".